 Qualifying limits for acceptance based on different numbers of test results for each grouping of characteristics are listed in Table 3 given as maximum number of non-compliance.
-The limits are based on an acceptable level of 6.5 per cent of non-compliance, assuming an acceptance probability of at least 0.95.
+The limits are based on an acceptable level of 6.5 per cent of non-compliance for filament light sources and 5 per cent for LED replacement light sources, assuming an acceptance probability of at least 0.95.

 Table 3